rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 In contrary to that, associating nodes while entering them guarantees that a section's first node will be associated first and that a section's last node will be associated last.
-In addition to that, the first node associated is guaranteed to be a section's first top-level node.
+In addition to that, the first node associated is also guaranteed to be the section's first top-level node.

-**CLARIFICATION**
-All nodes must be associated while they are being entered.

 <!-- ======================================================================= -->
 ## reduced sequence

-Not all the nodes of a section are relevant to allow transformations (dynamic support needs those).
-That is, because only the section's top-level nodes are needed to group the contents of a section.
+Not all the nodes of a section are relevant to allow transformations (dynamic support needs to be able to execute transformations).
+That is, because only the top-level nodes of a section are needed to group the contents of a section.
 Each subsequence in a section's reduced sequence of nodes can be grouped by placing its nodes inside of a container.
 Because of that, a section can be transformed into a sequence of such container nodes.

 Note that, without any restriction in scope, and because the ancestors of a section's first node do not belong to the same section, a section can not be